metacpan/metacpan-cpan-extracted/distros/T/Time-Local/README.md

 "Europe/Paris" time zone, the local time of 2001-10-28 02:30:00 can represent either 2001-10-28 00:30:00 GMT, **or** 2001-10-28 01:30:00 GMT.

-When given an ambiguous local time, the timelocal() function should always return the epoch for the _earlier_ of the two possible GMT times.
+When given an ambiguous local time, the timelocal() function will always return the epoch for the _earlier_ of the two possible GMT times.

 ## Non-Existent Local Times (DST)